RSDKModding/RSDK-Modding-Wiki/docs/RSDKv2/RetroScript/Functions/Drawing/RotatePalette.md

 # RotatePalette

-Rotates all colors in the active palette bank from `StartIndex` to `EndIndex`, moving left or right depending on `RotRight`.
+Rotates all colors in the palette from `StartIndex` to `EndIndex`, moving left or right depending on `RotRight`.

 ## Parameters
 `StartIndex`

-:   The starting index of the palette bank for the rotation.
+:   The starting index of the palette for the rotation.

 `EndIndex`

-:   The ending index of the palette bank for the rotation.
+:   The ending index of the palette for the rotation.

 `RotRight`